Copywriting Best Practices

 By dedicating time to proofreading and editing, we can ensure that the final message is easy to understand and free of any errors that could detract from its impact.

-Last, do not publish the button and get our message out as quickly as possible.
+Last, do not publish the button; get our message out quickly.
 Remember, quality is more important than speed.

 When in doubt about the copy, it is safe to err on caution and wait to publish until we are confident in our message.

-A publishing unclear or complicated copy can have serious consequences, including confusing or alienating our target audience.
-If the audience cannot understand our message, they will unlikely engage with our brand or take the desired action.
+Publishing unclear or complicated copy can have serious consequences, including confusing or alienating our target audience.
+If the audience cannot understand our message, they will be unlikely to engage with our brand or take the desired action.

 By prioritizing quality over speed, we can ensure our message is compelling, engaging, and memorable.